Kolmogorov-Loveland betting strategies lose the Betting game on open sets: Preliminaries

 \begin{definition} Let a non-monotonic betting strategy $(\rho,\mu) $ have the following property: for all strings $s$, if the betting outcome is defined for $s$ then the difference between maximal capital for $s$ and capital for $s$ is less than $2$, that is, $c(s)\geq \bar{c}(s)-2$.
 We say that such a betting strategy is \textit{conservative}.

-We'll say that the Gambler in the Betting game is \textit{conservative} if he defines bets so that the betting strategies defined by those bets are conservative. \end{definition}
+We will say that the Gambler in the Betting game is \textit{conservative} if he defines bets so that the betting strategies defined by those bets are conservative. \end{definition}

 For every betting strategy $B$, we can construct a conservative betting strategy $B'$ that has the same restriction function, and has a mass function such that the maximum of capital of $B'$ is logarithmic in the maximum of capital of $B$.
-The construction is in \cite{BuhrmanMelkebeek} attributed to \cite{Mayordomo_phd}, and in other papers is often refered to as winning "slowly-but-surely", and the strategy $B'$ as $B$ "with savings".
-For completeness we'll also give the definition here.
+The construction is in \cite{BuhrmanMelkebeek} attributed to \cite{Mayordomo_phd}, and in other papers is often referred to as winning "slowly-but-surely", and the strategy $B'$ as $B$ "with savings".
+For completeness we will also give the definition here.

 \begin{definition} Let $B=(\rho,\mu)$ be a betting strategy and let $c$ denote its capital function, that is, for any $s$ for which the outcome is defined we have $\mu(s)=c(s)\lambda(\tilde{\rho}(s))$.